tendermint/tendermint/spec/core/state.md

 It returns a result code and an arbitrary byte array (ie. a return value).

-NOTE: the Result needs to be updated to include more fields returned from processing transactions, like gas variables and tags - see [issue 1007](https://github.com/tendermint/tendermint/issues/1007).
+NOTE: the Result needs to be updated to include more fields returned from processing transactions, like gas variables and events - see [issue 1007](https://github.com/tendermint/tendermint/issues/1007).

 ### Validator